What to do if you believe you or a family member has been the victim of hospital negligence

 Is it wrong to sue the NHS?

 Some people feel guilty about the idea of suing the NHS, but the reality is that if you have been harmed by substandard care, you should not be expected to bear the financial cost of dealing with this.
-In many cases, people who suffer medical negligence during hospital treatment need to take extra time off work while they recover and may be left with lasting issues that require them to spend money to deal with, such as hiring carers or making adaptations to their home.
+In many cases, people who suffer medical negligence in hospital treatment need to take extra time off work while they recover and may be left with lasting issues that require them to spend money to deal with, such as hiring carers or making adaptations to their home.